Home Iceland Regions Reykjanes Thrihnukagigur – The Only Volcano in the World You Can Descend into by Elevator! – Iceland

 • Location: Southwest (64.18°N, 21.33°W).

-• Details: Active geothermal system, used for energy production.
+• Details: An active geothermal system used for power production.

-Subglacial eruptions (e.g., Grímsvötn) often generate ash and glacial floods.
+Subglacial eruptions (for example Grímsvötn) often generate ash and glacial floods.

-Volcanoes on the Reykjanes peninsula (e.g., Fagradalsfjall) are currently the most active areas.
+Volcanoes on the Reykjanes Peninsula (for example Fagradalsfjall) are currently among the most active areas.

 • Þríhnúkagígur volcano Iceland